The King of Fighters '95: Release

-The original Japanese arcade version was released on July 25, 1995 and it was ported to the Neo Geo and Neo-Geo CD later that year.
-A port of the Neo Geo release was added to Wii's Virtual Console service on April 26, 2010.
+An emulated version of the game was released as part of The King of Fighters Collection: The Orochi Saga in 2008 for the PlayStation 2, PlayStation Portable and Wii.
+The Neo Geo AES version was added via emulation to the Wii's Virtual Console service on April 26, 2010.
 It is slightly edited, however; the blood is removed and Mai lacks her signature bounce, both in her fighting stance and win animation.
 Both of these aspects can be activated with a code, however.